 Permit for citizens of Pakistan, China, Afghanistan, Bangladesh and Burma are issued by the Ministry of Home Affairs (MHA) and permits for those people who are on diplomatic or official VISA are issued by the Ministry of External Affairs (MEA) in Delhi.

 I hope this article helps you get much needed information on getting Protect Area Permits for foreigners.
-You can also go through the FAQs for the PAP or RAP (Restricted Area Permit) available on the official website of MHA at the link: http://mha1.nic.in/foreigDiv/PAP.html or download the FAQs PDF at the link: Foreigers FAQs on PAP or RAP.
+You can also go through the FAQs for the PAP or RAP (Restricted Area Permit) available on the official website of MHA at the link: http://mha1.nic.in/foreigDiv/PAP.html.
 Also, to know more details and some queries asked by other foreigners, you can go through the thread in DoW Community: Inner Line Permit and application letter for foreigners and can use the thread to post your queries too.

 If you found above article useful, then PLEASE stay connected with us on Facebook or Twitter or Email Subscription for any himalayan travel queries or travel updates / tips / news / guides on Traveling to Ladakh, Himachal Pradesh, Uttarakhand, Kashmir and other parts of Himalayas.
 Travel, off the road with us...